 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable.

-The Working Group considered proposals for specific changes to the CPE Guidelines from 2012, but did not ultimately recommend any specific changes to the text of the Guidelines.

 The Working Group considered feedback that it might be beneficial to have a less restrictive word count for communities to engage in clarifying and providing information.
 The Working Group did not come to a conclusion on this issue.

 The Working Group discussed a proposal to grant “extra credit” in CPE to applicants that help or solve a problem inside a community to which the proposed gTLD relates.
 In reviewing this proposal, it was raised that most community applicants felt that they were solving a problem within the community they served, and therefore it is unclear why this criterion should be used to grant “extra credit.”
 It was further raised that the proposal lacks detail about the definition of “a problem inside a community.”
 The Working Group did not make a recommendation on this issue.